document-scanner/document-scanner/README.md

   * Advanced: After you scanned some documents (not too many), you might consider using a more sophisticated storage setup with a database running in its own process started, watched and shutdown automatically by `document-scanner`.
 There's no feature to migrate records from one storage to another (yet), so make your storage choice as soon as you're ready to deal with advanced usage.

 ## Installation
+### Binaries
+#### Java Runtime Environment
+Running and eventually installing `document-scanner` requires a Java Runtime Environment (JRE) version 8 which is installed

+  * on Debian-based systems (Debian, Ubuntu, Linux Mint, etc.) by running `sudo apt-get update && sudo apt-get install openjdk-8-jre` in a terminal
+  * on Mac OSX by installing it through the AppStore (serach for `Java Runtime Environment`)
+  * on other systems (including Windows) by downloading an installer from the download page referenced at http://www.oracle.com/technetwork/java/javase/overview/index.html (this page should also provide alternative installation routines for the aforementioned operating systems which you might want to consider in case the described ways didn't work)

+#### document-scanner
+If you have a Debian-based operating system, checkout the [.deb package download](https://github.com/document-scanner/document-scanner-bin/raw/deb/document-scanner_1.0-beta2-1_all.deb), if you have Mac OSX, the [.dmg download](https://github.com/document-scanner/document-scanner-bin/raw/mac/document-scanner-1.0-beta2.dmg) and otherwise the [cross-platform Java installer](https://github.com/document-scanner/document-scanner-bin/raw/installer/document-scanner-1.0-beta2-installer.jar) (also in case you experience trouble with the former).

 ### From source
 Build from source by